 Standing with dumbbells allows you to vertically pull the weight with your traps without giving you a reason to cheat.

 Just like with your other body part-specific training, you can focus on your traps for a full training day if you want to see quicker gains.

-I’d recommend doing it after a legs or back training day, with preference going to doing it after a legs day.
+I’d recommend doing it after a leg or back training day, with preference going to doing it after a legs day.
 Following a chest or shoulder day is a no-go because your shoulder joints and their surrounding muscles need time to recover.

-You can specifically target any muscle region that you want to grow at a heightened rate, but it’s most beneficial to do so once you’ve hit a plateau in your current full body program.
+You can specifically target any muscle region that you want to grow at a heightened rate, but it’s most beneficial to do so once you’ve hit a plateau in your current full-body program.

 The following workout will make you hate life once muscle soreness kicks in, but your work is going to pay off with undeniable results.